Rotational Atherectomy Systems

 - ROTABLATOR was then performed with a 2.0 mm ROTABLATOR burr.

 - The lesion was assessed and pre-dilated at high pressure with a 3.25 x 15 mm NC QUANTUM APEX balloon.

 - A 3.5 x 16 mm DES stent was deployed with excellent expansion by fluoroscopy.

 - Post stent intravascular ultrasound showed focal under expansion in the proximal portion of the stent.

 - Post-dilatation was then performed at high pressure with a 3.75 x 12 mm NC QUANTUM APEX balloon.

 - Final angiography demonstrated TIMI-3 flow, no dissections, and no residual stenosis in the left circumflex system.

-"I think this case demonstrates that it is important to have rotational atherectomy in your tool kit for cases where you do not get adequate predilatation or stent deployment.
+"I think this case demonstrates that it is important to have rotational atherectomy in your tool kit for cases where you may not get adequate predilation or stent deployment.
 In this particular case, there was a very aggressive fibro-calcific plaque that was really resistant to even high pressure dilatation with a non-compliant balloon.
 We were able to do rotational atherectomy, which is a life-saver when you get in this kind of situation."